-NOTES THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended September 30, 2020 and 2019 (Expressed in Canadian dollars)
+NOTES THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS For the three months ended December 31, 2020 and 2019 (Expressed in Canadian dollars)

 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 Expenditures incurred to replace a component of an item of property and equipment that is accounted for separately is capitalized and the carrying amount of the component that is replaced is written off.
 All other repairs and maintenance are charged to the statement of profit or loss and other comprehensive income when incurred.